isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

    }

-For the RADIUS hooks library to operate properly in DHCPv4, the Host Cache hooks library must also be loaded.
+For the RADIUS hook library to operate properly in DHCPv4, the Host Cache hook library must also be loaded.
 The reason for this is somewhat complex.
-In a typical deployment, the DHCP clients send their packets via DHCP relay which inserts certain Relay Agent Information options, such as circuit-id or remote-id.
+In a typical deployment, the DHCP clients send their packets via DHCP relay, which inserts certain Relay Agent Information options, such as ``circuit-id`` or ``remote-id``.
 The values of those options are then used by the Kea DHCP server to formulate the necessary attributes in the Access-Request message sent to the RADIUS server.
 However, once the DHCP client gets its address, it then renews